Emurasoft/emurasoft.github.io/en/dlg/split_to_files/split_files.md

 If this is checked, EmEditor will open all split files when splitting a file is finished successfully.

-## Run a macro against each opened split files checkbox
+## Run a macro on each open split file checkbox

 If this is checked, EmEditor will run a macro against each of the opened split files.

-## Run a macro against each opened split files text box
+## Run a macro on each open split file text box

 Specify a macro file to run against each of the opened split files.